 - After waxing, the aesthetician will apply hand pressure on the waxed area.
 This helps in soothing the skin.
 A lotion or the application of oil (mine uses lavender oil) on the skin also does well.
 A lot of people tend to suffer from redness or itchiness just after a wax.
 Applying an ice pack or cold stone can be the solution to this problem.

-- Loss of Skin Suppleness and Elasticity: This one of the long term waxing side effect.
-It is observed that skin losses its elasticity and suppleness due to regular and prolonged use waxing.
-This generally occurs because of the ripping off the applied wax used during waxing.
+- Loss of Skin Suppleness and Elasticity: This is one of the long-term waxing side effects.
+It is observed that skin loses its elasticity and suppleness due to regular and prolonged use of waxing.
+This generally occurs because of the ripping off of the applied wax used during waxing.

-- Irritation and Redness: This is one of most commonly seen side effect associated with waxing.
+- Irritation and Redness: This is one of the most commonly seen side effects associated with waxing.
 It is observed that many people develop irritation and redness of skin soon after waxing.
-Though skin irritation and redness could be subsided with the application of ice on the affected area.
+Skin irritation and redness could be subsided with the application of ice on the affected area.

-- Skin Rashes, Reddish Bumps and Slight Subcutaneous Bleeding: These waxing side effects are generally observed in people with highly sensitive skin.
-Even the sensitive body parts like bikini area also show such waxing side effects.
+- Skin Rashes, Reddish Bumps, and Slight Subcutaneous Bleeding: These waxing side effects are generally observed in people with highly sensitive skin.
+Even the sensitive body parts like the bikini area also show such waxing side effects.

 - Skin Darkening and Burns: When waxing is done with overheated wax it may result in skin darkening and burns.
-Application of overheated wax may result in reddish brown spots.
+Application of overheated wax may result in reddish-brown spots.
 These spots appear as a result of post-inflammatory pigmentation.
-Mainly depending of the type of skin it might take a week to 1 year for pigmentation to fade out.
+Mainly depending on the type of skin it might take a week to 1 year for pigmentation to fade out.

 - Skin Infection: This waxing side effect mainly appears due to the application of infected or unclean waxing products for the procedure.
-Remember that diabetic people should avoid waxing because their skin is more susceptible for skin infection especially to deadlier and resistant bacteria.
+Remember that diabetic people should avoid waxing because their skin is more susceptible to skin infection, especially to deadlier and resistant bacteria.

 - Allergic Reactions: This side effect of waxing is generally observed in people with wax and its product allergy.
 Allergic reactions may include severe skin rash to folliculitis.
-It is also seen that people with sensitive skin also develops pustules in the waxed area.
-It is advisable to you to visit your dermatologist immediately on the development of allergic reaction.
+It is also seen that people with sensitive skin also develop pustules in the waxed area.
+You should visit your dermatologist immediately on the development of an allergic reaction.
 In case your skin is sensitive and you are trying waxing for the first time then it is better to go for a patch test of wax.

-- Ingrown Hairs: The problem of ingrown hairs is also referred as Pseudofolliculitis.
-Basically the major reason for the development of this waxing side effect is that waxing is done in the opposite direction of follicle.
+- Ingrown Hairs: The problem of ingrown hairs is also referred to as Pseudofolliculitis.
+The major reason for the development of this waxing side effect is that waxing is done in the opposite direction of the follicle.